castocolina/consul_mini_ws/README.md

  1. Start Agent node
  1. Add data from CLI
  1. Exercise 1: Using templates
- 1. Exercise 2: Use Add / Change data from UI
+ 1. Exercise 2: CLI Program.
+Use Add / Change data from UI
+ 1. Exercise 3: Rest program.
+Using config file for templating and exec behavior
  1. Create template from data
  1. Template once before start application
  1. Use template, start application & restart with each changes